Land reforms by country: Mexico

 In 1856, the first land reform was driven by the ley Lerdo (the Lerdo law), enacted by the Liberal Party government of the Second Federal Republic of Mexico.
 One of the aims of the reform government was to develop the economy by returning to productive cultivation the underutilized lands of the Roman Catholic Church and the municipal communities (Indian commons), which required the division of these lands for sale, with the expectation that Mexico would develop a class of small owners.
 This was to be accomplished through the provisions of Ley Lerdo that prohibited ownership of land by the Church and the municipalities.
 The reform government also financed its war effort by seizing and selling church property and other large estates.
 Little land was acquired by individual small holders.
 After the war, the role of the state in land policy expanded during the presidency of Porfirio Diaz.
 The aim was to extinguish traditional subsistence farming and make agriculture in Mexico a dynamic commercial sector as part of Mexico's modernization.
 Land was concentrated in the hands of large-scale owners, a great many of them foreigners, leaving peasantry, the largest sector of the Mexican population, landless.
 Peasant unrest was a major cause of the Mexican Revolution of 1910–20.
 A certain degree of land reform was introduced, albeit unevenly, as part of the Mexican Revolution.
+The land reforms reduced inequality.